H3X4C3/Port-Scanner/README.md

 ## Notes, limitations and tips

 - This is a connect-based scanner.
-It is reliable but not stealthy.
+It is not stealthy.
 - Scanning lots of ports sequentially can be slow.
 Consider adding threading or asyncio to speed up large scans.
 - Banner parsing is minimal and may not always identify services correctly.
 - The output file option is available from the CLI; review the code if you need a specific format or behavior.